t1cgAcademy/Web-Dev-101-Week-1-Assignment/README.md

 ## Extra Tasks

-Aside from practicing was done in class, there are a few extra tasks for practice.
+Aside from practicing what was done in class, there are a few extra tasks for practice.
 Instructions are provided in alpha branch code.

 1. Add a footer to your page: The footer must inform the user that the site was "Posted by:" "Your Name".